Sustainable Packaging Options

 Recyclable – Compostable – From Renewable – PCR

-Eagle Flexible Packaging is fully committed to providing eco-friendly, sustainable packaging solutions for a wide range of food and non-food industries.
-Our compostable, recyclable, renewable, and premium packaging materials are chosen to address their impact on the environment, as we seek to minimize negative environmental impact.
+Eagle Flexible Packaging is fully committed to providing sustainable packaging solutions for a wide range of food and non-food industries.
+Our compostable, recyclable, with PCR (Post Consumer Recycled content), from renewable sources, and premium traditional packaging materials are chosen to address and minimize their impact on the environment.

 Sustainable Flexible Packaging Defined

 *The above information is in no certain order.

 Source: Sustainable Packaging Coalition